 In the US, about 75 million people have hypertension.
 About 81% of these people are aware that they have hypertension, only 75% are being treated, and only 51% have adequately controlled blood pressure (BP).
-In adults, hypertension occurs more often in blacks (41%) than in whites (28%) or Mexican Americans (28%), and morbidity and mortality are greater in blacks.
+In adults, hypertension occurs more often in people who are Black (41%) than White (28%) or Mexican American (28%), and morbidity and mortality are greater in Black people.

 Blood pressure increases with age.
 About two thirds of people > 65 have hypertension, and people with a normal BP at age 55 have a 90% lifetime risk of developing hypertension.
 Because hypertension becomes so common with age, the age-related increase in BP may seem innocuous, but higher BP increases morbidity and mortality risk.
 Hypertension that is present before pregnancy or that develops during pregnancy has special considerations (see Hypertension in Pregnancy Hypertension in Pregnancy Recommendations regarding classification, diagnosis, and management of hypertensive disorders (including preeclampsia) are available from the American College of Obstetricians and Gynecologists... read more and Preeclampsia and Eclampsia Preeclampsia and Eclampsia Preeclampsia is new-onset or worsening of existing hypertension with proteinuria after 20 weeks gestation.
 Eclampsia is unexplained generalized seizures in patients with preeclampsia.
 Diagnosis... read more ).